buswedg/dataquest/README.md

     <td colspan = "4">

       Use of the Pandas dataframe object in Python for more efficient data analysis.<br><br>
-      Including:<br>
+      Includes:<br>
       <ul style = "list-style-type:square;font-size:13px">
         <li>Use of the Numpy library, matrices, and vectors in Python in order to assess alcohol consumption by country.</li>
         <li>Python and Pandas code to index data, retrieve, sort, normalize and run calculations on US Department of Agriculture (USDA) data to discover the most/ least nutritional foods.</li>
         <li>Python and Pandas code to compute summary statistics, create pivot tables, remove missing values, and reindex rows of passenger survival data from the Titanic.</li>
-        <li>Use of Python and Pandas to manipulate dataframes and calculate summary statistics of employment data from the American Community Survey for years 2010-2012.</li>
+        <li>Use of Python and Pandas to manipulate dataframes and calculate summary statistics of employment data from the American Community Survey for 2010 to 2012.</li>
       </ul>

     </td>